 - Homework Late Policy

 - 10% per day for 3 days.
 No submission after 3 days (72 hours)

+- 6 Grace days; to be utilized for both programming assignments and homeworks.

 - Missed Quiz Policy

 - No make-up for quiz

 - Plagiarism will be strictly dealt with as per university policies (take it seriously).

 - Zero Tolerance for Plagiarism and Cheating

 - Re-grading can be requested after grade reporting, within the following time limits:

 - HW and Assignments: 2 days

 - Final Exam: 3 days